Why is Incident Reporting Important in Healthcare?

 Types of Healthcare Incidents

 Incidents can involve anyone within a medical facility, including nurses, physicians, or visitors.
-Although you might think of an incident as always causing patient harm, this is not entirely true.
+Although you might think of an incident as always causing patient harm, I can tell you that this is not entirely true.
 Here are the four common types of incidents in healthcare:

 • Near-miss incidents: Situations where potential harm could have occurred but didn’t.
 Examples of near-miss incidents are sliding on a wet floor or forgetting to initially label a blood specimen, but then catching it before sending it to the lab.